Contact informationPlease contact Håvard E. Greger Danielsen for more information

 Every 10th woman will develop breast cancer during her lifetime.

-In Norway, there were 2,956 women who received this diagnosis in 2012.
+In Norway, there were 3,589 women who received this diagnosis in 2017.
 In comparison, the disease affected 1,235 women in 1970.
 Breast cancer affects first and foremost women over the age of 50.
-Only 5.6% of new cases occurred in women under 40 years in 2004.
+Only 4,7% of new cases occurred in women under 40 years in 2017.
 The disease constitutes 40% of all cancer in women between the ages of 30 to 54 years.
-The average age at diagnosis is 59.
 The risk increases with age, but isolated cases occur in women under 30 years of age.

 Breast cancer is by far the most common form of cancer in women.
 The disease is characterized by a varied course, from rapidly growing tumors with early distant metastasis, to slow growing tumors which remain in the breasts without metastasizing.
 Twenty-five to 35% of breast tumors are aggressive.
 The majority of breast tumors are carcinomas.
 Sarcoma tumors are rare, but are important to be aware of as they are treated differently from other breast carcinomas.

 Survival after diagnosis and treatment has continually improved over many decades.
 This is in part due to increased use of mammography screening, which provides early detection of the disease, and improved treatment.
 Approximately 2/3 of patients are cured of the disease.
 Five year survival without a sign of relapse, all stages considered, is more than 80%.
-In 2004, 694 women and 3 men died of breast cancer in Norway.
-Of these, 423 were over 65 years.
+In 2016, 623 women and 6 men died of breast cancer in Norway.
 Breast cancer is the most important cause of lost years of life in women under 65 years and ranks before both heart/vascular diseases and accidents.
-At the end of 2005, there were 31,548 women with the diagnosis.
+At the end of 2017, there were 41 224 women with the diagnosis.